How can a majority and legitimately democratic movement bend the neo-liberal intransigence of a government? This is the topical question in France.

 A recent American study shows that at XXe century, non-violent civil resistance has been more effective than armed struggle.
-But the study stops in 2006 and in a interview at World in December 2022, the American political scientist Maria J. Stephan, one of the two authors, admits that this efficiency has been in sharp decline for a decade.
+But the study stops in 2006 and in a interview at Monde in December 2022, the American political scientist Maria J. Stephan, one of the two authors, admits that this efficiency has been in sharp decline for a decade.

-A rupture occurred at the beginning of the century in the political interlocution between peoples and powers, breaking the implicit political and democratic pact according to which the cratos (power in Greek) cannot be deaf to demos (the people).
+A rupture occurred at the beginning of the century in the political interlocution between peoples and powers, breaking the implicit political and democratic pact according to which the crates (power in Greek) cannot be deaf to demos (the people).
 In the search for popular consent, states seem to have moved from the patient construction of hegemony to the brutal establishment of obedience.

 “Oderint, dum metuant”.
 "Let them hate me, as long as they fear me" would have said the emperor Caligula according to Cicero.
 This sentence expresses the essence of the phase of brutalization of political relations which opened with the XXIe century.
 While the Porto Alegre World Social Forum raised hopes for a peaceful counter-globalization, the crackdown on protests against the G8 summit cost the lives of Carl Giuliani, a 24-year-old student shot dead by Genoa police on July 20, 2001.

 Peoples do not choose without reason to go beyond the terrain of non-violence.
 For 20 years, riots or confrontation have often taken precedence over political debate, as we saw last weekend during the demonstrations against mega-basins in Sainte-Soline.
 While the strategy of repression measures the concern of the authorities, the body language increasingly takes precedence over word language.